-Eradicating today’s and tomorrow’s Superbugs
+Eradicating today’s and tomorrow’s superbugs

 Adaptive Phage Therapeutic’s (APT’s) approach arms us with the unique capability of adapting to the emergence of future antibiotic-resistant superbugs.
-Our APT’s phage bank’s precision targeted, genomically screened, and highly purified phage collection is dynamically expanding in response to the emergence of new strains of bacterial superbugs.
+APT’s phage bank’s precision targeted, genomically screened, and highly purified phage collection is dynamically expanding in response to the emergence of new strains of bacterial superbugs.

 Phage are bacteria’s greatest natural enemy

 Bacteriophage (“phage”) are viruses that host on bacteria.
 Phage are targeted to specific bacteria and do not face the challenges posed by traditional antibiotics.

 - Phage are the most prolific killer of bacteria on earth

 - Generally safe to humans & for non-targeted bacteria

 - Phage replicate inside the bacteria before killing thereby increasing dose at the site of infection

 - Phage are specific in killing only a narrow range of bacteria

 It is now known that a single phage strain can generally infect only a single bacterial strain.
 Thus, in contrast to antibiotics which are effective against many different organisms, a purified phage strain is limited, but highly effective, against the strain of bacteria it can lyse.
 If bacterial resistance emerges in response to the initial phage administration, APT is able to rapidly identify a new phage that is effective against the mutated strain.
 This process can be continued until the bacterial infection is cured.
 No conventional antibiotics can be developed to deal with bacterial resistance with such rapidity.